wp-plugins/fancy-admin-ui/readme.txt

 == Changelog ==

-= 1.0.2 =
-* Updated version compatible since to 3.9.x

-= 1.0.1 =
-* Initial version compatible before 3.9.0

-== Upgrade Notice ==

 = 0.1 Beta =
 Initial beta version for release.
 The responsive portion of the nav isn't yet addressed.

+== Upgrade Notice ==